mdeweerd/zha-toolkit/README.md

    Verify that the `nwk_backup.json` file is generated in the `local` directory.
 2.
-   a.
-Remove the original Coordinator from your system (e.g., remove the USB key, ...).
+   1. Remove the original Coordinator from your system (e.g., remove the USB key, ...).
-   b.
-Insert the new Coordinator.
+   2. Insert the new Coordinator.
-   c. *Only when migrating to a Coordinator with different port/serial path/socket.*
+   3. *Only when migrating to a Coordinator with different port/serial path/socket.*
       Remove/Disable the ZHA Integration from Home Assistant.
       The alternative is to modify HA’s config file directly to update the current integration’s serial path and baudrate
-   d.
-Copy the zigbee.db file (for backup).
+   4. Copy the zigbee.db file (for backup).
       Moving/renaming it should not be needed.
 If you Move or Rename the `zigbee.db` the Entity name are lost after the restore (which impacts your automations, UI, etc).
 3.
-   a.
-Restart Home Assistant.
+   1. Restart Home Assistant.
-   b.
-Enable/Add the ZHA Integration to Home Assistant
-      (needed if you disabled or removed the ZHA integration in step 2.c.)
+   2. Enable/Add the ZHA Integration to Home Assistant (needed if you disabled or removed the ZHA integration in step 2.iii.)
 4. Restore using the `znp_restore` command.
    (If you used a custom file name for the backup then make sure you copy
     it to `nwk_backup.json`).